rdmolony/rdmolony.github.io/_posts/2023-11-09-struggling-to-do-reproducible-data-analytics-in-python.md

 ---
 <br>

-# How to glue together Python functions?
+# Gluing Python functions together?

 To make the whole process reproducible we have to automate downloading, wrangling & visualisation of the datasets.